-Let's go back to Genesis 12:1-3, because here is the beginning of the promise from which our vision arises.
+Let us go back to Genesis 12, because here is the beginning of the promise from which our vision arises.

-Genesis 12:1-3 Now the LORD had said unto Abram, "Get you out of your country, and from thy kindred, and from thy father's house, unto a land that I will show you.
-And I will make of you a great nation, and I will bless you, and make your name great; and you shall be a blessing.
-And I will bless them that bless you, and curse him that curses you.
-And in you shall all families of the earth be blessed.
+Genesis 12:1-3 Now the LORD had said to Abram: "Get you out of your country, from your family, and from your father's house, to a land that I will show you.
+I will make you a great nation; I will bless you, and make your name great; and you shall be a blessing.
+I will bless those who bless you, and I will curse him who curses you.
+And in you shall all the families of the earth be blessed."

-And the book of Deuteronomy is aimed directly at YOU (and me, of course) because we are God's witnesses of what He is working out here.
+And the book of Deuteronomy is aimed directly at you (and me, of course) because we are God's witnesses of what He is working out here.
 And so what God does in, and for, and through the church must be understood as ultimately for the benefit of all of mankind.
-Brethren, we are involved in something that is very BIG!
+Brethren, we are involved in something that is very big!
 Far bigger than the United Nations, far bigger than "Babylon" which is forming.
-What He's forming in and through you is the Kingdom of God!
+What He is forming in and through you is the Kingdom of God!
 I should say, "the expansion of the Kingdom of God"—because the Kingdom of God already exists.

-Genesis 15:18-21 In the same day the LORD made a covenant with Abram, saying, "Unto your seed have I given this land, from the river of Egypt unto the great river, the river Euphrates.
+Genesis 15:18-21 On the same day the LORD made a covenant with Abram, saying: "To your descendants I have given this land, from the river of Egypt to the great river, the River Euphrates."

-The key phrase there is "unto your seed."
+The key phrase there is "to your descendants."
 Now the promise is expanded to specifically include those descended from him—his seed.
 And the Promised Land has taken on definite boundaries.
-That's what is in verses 19, 20, and 21—definite boundaries.
+That is what is in verses 19, 20, and 21—definite boundaries.

 Do you see how this thing is expanding?
 Every time we read of part of the promise, it has expanded from what it was before.
 Now what we have here is that rulership is now part of the promise.
 "I will make nations of you, and kings shall come out of you."
 So rulership is added to the promise.
 By the time we get to the New Testament, the promise is even more greatly enlarged.
 Paul writes:

-Romans 4:13 For the promise, that he [Abraham] should be the heir of the world, was not to Abraham, or to his seed, through the law, but through the righteousness of faith.
+Romans 4:13 For the promise, that he [Abraham] would be the heir of the world was not to Abraham or to his seed through the law, but through the righteousness of faith.

 I just mentioned to you (in Genesis 17) that the Promised Land had taken on definite boundaries.
 Those boundaries were limited to the Fertile Crescent there—from the river of Egypt to the river Euphrates.
 But now the promise is for the whole world!
 It is not limited to one small portion of the earth.
 But, brethren, the promise is even greater than that—because it says:

-Hebrews 2:7-8 You made him a little lower than the angels; You crowned him with glory and honor, and did set him over the works of Your hands.
-You have put all things in subjection under his feet.
+Hebrews 2:7-8 But one testified in a certain place, saying, "What is man that You are mindful of him, or the son of man that You take care of him?
+[That you are concerned about him.]
+You have made him a little lower than the angels; You have crowned him with glory and honor, and set him over the works of Your hands.
+You have put all things in subjection under his feet."
 For in that He put all in subjection under him, He left nothing that is not put under him.
 But now we see not yet all things put under him.

-These verses that I just read to you do not apply directly to Christ, but rather [they apply] directly to mankind.
-That's why verses 9 and 10 follow, with this:
+These verses that I just read to you do not apply directly to Christ, but rather directly to mankind.
+That is why verses 9 and 10 follow, with this:

-Hebrews 2:9-10 But we see Jesus, who was made a little lower than the angels for the suffering of death, crowned with glory and honor; that He by the grace of God should taste death for every man.
-For [Here's the reason.] it became Him, for whom are all things, and by whom are all things, in bringing many sons unto glory, to make the captain of their salvation perfect through sufferings.
+Hebrews 2:9-10 But we see Jesus, who was made a little lower than the angels, for the suffering of death crowned with glory and honor, that He, by the grace of God, might taste death for everyone.
+For [Here is the reason.] it was fitting for Him, for whom are all things and by whom are all things, in bringing many sons to glory, to make the captain of their salvation perfect through sufferings.

 We are, at the very least, to inherit all things—even as Adam did.
 Before his sin, he was the ruler of all earthly things.
 But verses 6-10 here seem to imply very strongly that, when God says "all," He means the whole creation is our inheritance.
 And we look to Jesus, who governs at the right hand of God, as being the arch-type of what lies before you and me.
 The word in the Greek there, that is translated captain, is archegos; and archegos means someone who goes before so that others may follow.
 And so it can be translated "scout," or "trailblazer," or "pathfinder," or "leader."
 That is, "one who goes on."

-I Corinthians 3:21-23 Therefore let no man glory in men.
-For all things are yours; whether Paul, or Apollos, or Cephas, or the world, or life, or death, or things present, or things to come; all are yours; and you are Christ's; and Christ is God's.
+I Corinthians 3:21-23 Therefore let no one boast in men.
+For all things are yours; whether Paul or Apollos or Cephas, or the world or life or death or things present or things to come—all are yours.
+And you are Christ's, and Christ is God's.

 Brethren, what lies before us are worlds, time, and powers without end!
 Notice what Paul said:

-Hebrews 2:1-3 Therefore we ought to give the more earnest heed to the things which we have heard, lest at any time we should let them slip.
-For if the word spoken by angels was steadfast, and every transgression and disobedience received a just recompense of reward; how shall we escape, if we neglect so great salvation; which at the first began to be spoken by the Lord, and was confirmed unto us by them that heard Him.
+Hebrews 2:1-3 Therefore we must give the more earnest heed to the things we have heard, lest we drift away.
+For if the word spoken through angels proved steadfast, and every transgression and disobedience received a just reward, how shall we escape if we neglect so great a salvation, which at the first began to be spoken by the Lord, and was confirmed to us by those who heard Him.

 How shall we escape?
-It's no wonder that Paul exclaims, as he does.
-Since we are in Hebrews, let's go to chapter 11 once again—because here is our challenge (at least, as it regards "vision").
+It is no wonder that Paul exclaims, as he does.
+Since we are in Hebrews, let us go to chapter 11 once again—because here is our challenge (at least, as it regards "vision").

 To get up and give a speech at Spokesman's Club was sheer agony for me.
 And now, here, I have to do it all the time.
 My stomach still gets into knots, and I get stressed out.
-You'll never know how I was before the Feast, and it's still continuing.
+You will never know how I was before the Feast, and it is still continuing.
 I was so distracted by these sermons and what was rolling through my mind that I started doing all kinds of dumb, stupid things that I would never do in a normal moment—forgetting things, dropping things.

-Hebrews 11:9 By faith he sojourned in the land of promise, as in a strange county...
+Hebrews 11:9 By faith he dwelt in the land of promise as in a foreign country. . .

 Do you know what happens when you are in a strange country?
-You don't know where you're going, and so you zigzag all over the place.
-That's what it's talking about here.
+You do not know where you are going, and so you zigzag all over the place.
+That is what it is talking about here.
 And when God took Israel out of Egypt, did He take them on a straight path—right to the Promised Land?
 Oh, no. They zigzagged all over the place.
-They weren't thinking of even a two-year journey, let alone a forty-year journey.
+They were not thinking of even a two-year journey, let alone a forty-year journey.

-Hebrews 11:9-10 ...dwelling in tabernacles with Isaac and Jacob, the heirs with him of the same promise: [Now, here's why he did it:] For he looked for a city which has foundations, whose builder and maker is God.
+Hebrews 11:9-10 . . . dwelling in tents with Isaac and Jacob, the heirs with him of the same promise [Now, here is why he did it.]; for he waited for a city which has foundations, whose builder and maker is God.

-That's telling you that Abraham had vision!
+That is telling you that Abraham had vision!
 This is one of the things that really set this man apart.
-Even though he didn't know many of the particulars that his life was going to be confronted with, he did have this picture in his mind: That God is great, and God is good, and I can trust that God; and He is going to take me to a place that is far better than what we experience here.
+Even though he did not know many of the particulars that his life was going to be confronted with, he did have this picture in his mind: That God is great, and God is good, and I can trust that God; and He is going to take me to a place that is far better than what we experience here.

-Hebrews 11:11 Through faith also Sarah herself received strength to conceive seed, and was delivered of a child when she was past age, because she judged Him faithful who had promised.
+Hebrews 11:11 By faith also Sarah herself also received strength to conceive seed, and bore a child when she was past the age, because she judged Him faithful who had promised.

 Did she ever think, when she came into contact with God through her husband Abraham, that she would have a baby when she was 90 years old?
-Oh, my.
-I'm telling you, Evelyn would have conniptions.
+Oh my.
+I am telling you, Evelyn would have conniptions.
 And I think any woman would have conniptions.

-Hebrews 11:13-14 These all died in faith, not having received the promises, but having seen them afar off, and were persuaded of them, and embraced them, and confessed that they were strangers and pilgrims on the earth.
-For they that say such things declare plainly that they seek a country.
+Hebrews 11:13-14 These all died in faith, not having received the promises, but having seen them afar off were assured of them, embraced them, and confessed that they were strangers and pilgrims on the earth.
+For those who say such things declare plainly that they seek a homeland.

 There we are—right on the border of that country now!

-Hebrews 11:15 And truly, if they had been mindful of that country from when they came out [to us—the world], they might have had opportunity to have returned.
+Hebrews 11:15 And truly if they had called to mind that country from which they had come out [to us—the world], they would have had opportunity to return.

 We can always go back.
 We can allow human nature to pull us back into that lifestyle, those attitudes.

-Hebrews 11:16 But now they desire a better country, that is, a heavenly: wherefore God is not ashamed to be called their God: for He has prepared for them a city.
+Hebrews 11:16 But now they desire a better, that is, a heavenly country.
+Therefore God is not ashamed to be called their God, for He has prepared a city for them.